DepartmentofNeurophysiology/Analysis-tools-for-electrophysiological-somatosensory-cortex-databank/README.md

 # Analysis-tools-for-electrophysiological-somatosensory-cortex-databank

 ## About
-Analysis code from <br />
+Analysis code for the frozen noise data from <br />
-*da Silva Lantyer, A., Calcini, N., Bijlsma, A., Zeldenrust, F., Scheenen, W. J. J., Celikel, T. (under review) A databank for intracellular electrophysiological mapping of the adult somatosensory cortex.
+*da Silva Lantyer, A., Calcini, N., Bijlsma, A., Zeldenrust, F., Scheenen, W. J. J., Celikel, T. (2018) A databank for intracellular electrophysiological mapping of the adult somatosensory cortex.
 GigaScience* <br />
-Please cite this reference when using the frozen noise data.

-## Other analysis -- please add description
-For instance analysis of VC sawtooth

-### About
-What does the code do?

-### Use
-How do I use it?

 ## Frozen Noise
 Using the method as described in: <br />